 The Way to Stuff

-With the pasta selected, the filling mixed, and a few different tomato sauces to choose from (there's Daniel's Quick and Easy Italian-American Red Sauce and Fresh Tomato Sauce, my Slow-Cooked Tomato Sauce, or our favorite store-bought sauce), the only questions left are about assembly.
+With the pasta selected, the filling mixed, and a few different tomato sauces to choose from (there's Daniel's Quick and Easy Italian-American Red Sauce and Fresh Tomato Sauce, or my Slow-Cooked Tomato Sauce), the only questions left are about assembly.

 The first issue is how to stuff and roll the pasta.
 In Marcella Hazan's Essentials of Classic Italian Cooking, her advice for making cannelloni is to spread the filling over the pasta in a thin layer, then roll it up jelly roll–style.
 This is thoroughly in line with the Italian ethos of using a relatively low ratio of filling and sauce to pasta.
 But this style of manicotti is an Italian-American dish, so I think we can be more generous with the filling here.